stt-datacore/website/static/crew/chekov_dancing_crew.md

 published: true
 ---

 If you kept a copy of the Russian jester in your inbox due to lack of space, here's your chance to double him up and help him earn his keep.
-He's good-not-great in a couple areas and even though he's rarely a standout, natural stat creep has given him just enough value relative to the field.
+He's fine for most rosters, but offers almost nothing that can't be found elsewhere.
+You're mainly looking at his yearly Chekov ewent with just enough stat value relative to the field.